spacelift-io/user-documentation/docs/integrations/single-sign-on/azure-ad-oidc-setup-guide.md

 Copy the portion of the **OpenID Connect metadata document** URL that is highlighted as shown in the screenshot.&#x20;

-{% hint style="info" %}
+!!! info
     You should remove the **/.well-known/openid-configuration** suffix from the URL and paste this over to the Provider URL within Spacelift. **IMPORTANT:** Ensure that the you do not have a trailing / at the end of your URL when the value is copied into Spacelift.
-{% endhint %}

 ![Copy the OpenID Connect metadata document URL.](../../assets/screenshots/6-azure-obtain-provider-url.png)